W58: History

 The nomenclature of XW-59 was initially assigned to the weapon, but in October 1960 the weapon was reassigned the nomenclature XW-58 (The XW-58 nomenclature was initially assigned to the Special Atomic Demolition Munition version of the W54 warhead).
 The department of defense was responsible for all aspects of the weapon except for the warhead itself.
 Lockheed Missiles and Space Division were assigned development of the reentry body, missile and testing equipment, while the Naval Ordnance Laboratory developed the fuzing and firing system.
 A flight test program consisting of 14 tests was scheduled for October 1962.
 Early production was planned for January 1964, with a planned operational availability date of June 1964.

 The fuzing system would contain a barometric airburst fuze with three height of burst options, and a surfaceburst fuze.
 The firing system would be of the explosive-electric transducer type, the warhead would be sealed, and the boosting gas reservoir would be contained in a well that allowed for removal and replacement without breaking the warhead seal.
 Magnesium instead of titanium was selected for the support casing in March 1961 as it offered minimum weight, ease of machining and moderate resistance to high temperatures.
 A protective can for the radiation case was provided as no means of sufficiently protecting the radiation case from the environment was known.
-The explosive-electric transducer was later substituted for a ferromagnetic transducer as the technology had not yet not sufficiently advanced.
+The explosive-electric transducer was later substituted for a ferromagnetic transducer as the technology had not yet sufficiently advanced.

-In August 1961, the proposed ordinance characteristics of the warhead were found to be satisfactory to the Navy.
+In August 1961, the proposed ordnance characteristics of the warhead were found to be satisfactory to the Navy.
 The warhead with reentry body was 23.5 inch wide at the flare, 54 inch long and weighed 300 lb.
 The weapon consisted of a warhead, integrated fuzing and firing system and an outer heat shield surrounding the weapon.
 The planned pyrolytic graphite was substituted for an ablative heat shield integrated into the warhead structure.
 The reentry body was known as the Mark 2.

 In March 1962, a warhead redesign occurred, leading to the redesigned warhead nomenclature of XW-58-X1.
 This redesign included close integration of warhead components, including integration of warhead casing with the heat shield and consolidation of the fuzing and firing system into a single unit.
 This redesign caused the design release date to slip by three months.
 The Mk 58 Mod 0 was designed released in May 1963, with the exception of the reentry body and primary stage.

 In June 1963, the primary stage was replaced following an interim review.
 The new primary eliminated the mechanical safing system which the navy had expressed vulnerability concerns about.
 Early production of the Mk 58 Mod 1 warhead began in March 1964 and the first submarine equipped with the warheads was on station in October 1964.

 The Mk 58 Mod 2 was proposed in December 1965 to provide resistance to high energy x-rays, but the program was never authorized.